 Now you know how to open a hair salon.
 Remember to maintain a strong business identity and uplifting attitude.
 Focus on your clients and their needs and maintain high-quality standards.

-Following these suggestions will ensure you can make your own salon business a roaring success.
+Following these suggestions will ensure you can make your own hair salon business a roaring success.

 If you enjoyed reading this article about how to open a hair salon, you should read these as well: